 This special on neurological disorders will give you a clear image and help you zoom in on one detail that can make your fictional character stand out.

-This is a very extensive topic, that might seem complicated to some, but I will do my best to keep it simple, with definitions as well as descriptions.
+Certainly, this is a very extensive topic, that might seem complicated to some, but I will do my best to keep it simple, with definitions as well as descriptions.
 After all, we don’t want to graduate from medical school, we want to build a fictional character!
 Again, if your character is a neurology expert or a psychiatrist, you will find this beneficial.

 To differentiate what you want your character to have, you first need to know the difference between a neurological disorder and psychiatric disorder.